Economy of Croatia: Up to the 20th century

-When Croatia was still part of the Dual Monarchy, its economy maintained a large agricultural sector.
-Industrial companies were located in the vicinity of the larger cities.
+When Croatia was still part of the Austro-Hungarian Empire, its economy maintained a large agricultural sector with industrialization spreading through larger cities.
 The Kingdom of Croatia had a high ratio of population working on farmland.
 Many industrial branches developed in that time, like forestry and wood industry (stave fabrication, the production of potash, lumber mills, shipbuilding).
 The most profitable one was stave fabrication, the boom of which started in the 1820s with the clearing of the oak forests around Karlovac and Sisak and again in the 1850s with the marshy oak masses along the Sava and Drava rivers.
-Shipbuilding in Croatia played a huge role in the 1850s Austrian Empire, especially the long-range sailing boats.
+Shipbuilding in Croatia played a significant role in the 1850s Austrian Empire, especially the long-range sailing boats.
 Sisak and Vukovar were the major centers of river-shipbuilding.
 Slavonia was mostly an agricultural land and was known for its silk production.
 Agriculture and the breeding of cattle were the most profitable occupations of locals.
 The region produced corn of all kinds, hemp, flax, tobacco, and great quantities of licorice.